If you wonder whether hypnosis for social anxiety can help you, or think that hypnosis is some strange, woo-woo technique, let me ask you this:

 It’s usually coupled with a relaxation technique.
 So in the worst case scenario, you get the benefit of relaxing your body and mind, which still sounds pretty good to me!

-My self-hypnosis practice was inspired by the one described in the book “The Subconscious Mind: A Source of Unlimited Power” by Erhard F. Freitag, a book I wholeheartedly recommend.
-Freitag was one of the leading authorities in the field of hypnosis.
+My self-hypnosis practice was inspired by the one described in books “The Subconscious Mind: A Source of Unlimited Power” by Erhard F. Freitag and “The Power of Your Subconscious Mind” by Joseph Murphy.
+Two books I wholeheartedly recommend.
+Both authors were among the leading authorities and pioneers in the field of hypnosis and New Thought.

-If you’d rather explore a more modern approach to hypnosis, and prefer listening to audio sessions than reading a book, check out the downloads and courses available at the number one page for hypnosis downloads on the internet, created and led by registered and experienced hypnotherapists Mark Tyrrell and Roger Elliott.
+Check out the downloads and courses available at the number one page for hypnosis downloads on the internet.
+They are created and led by registered and experienced hypnotherapists Mark Tyrrell and Roger Elliott.

 Let me know your thoughts and questions on hypnosis for social anxiety in the comments below!